winduzoid/ubackup/README.md

 Parameters:

 * host address.
 May be in FQDN form, or just ip address
-* destination path.
+* relative destination path.
 If path ending with slash than destination path will looks like **dir**.
 If path not ending with slash, than destination path will looks like **dir/hostname**
 * host alias.
 If omitted, than the host name will be taken from the host address (first parameter)
 * source dir.
 By default is "/", than copying all filesystem of source host.